 Network support engineers ascertain user needs and system requirements in order to design, monitor, and maintain computer networks.
 Engineers may begin by gathering data on systems, routers, and other hardware.
 In this stage, engineers may also be responsible for budgeting, including estimating costs of materials and labor as well as anticipating potential future expenses.
 Next, these professionals may configure networks, remote access systems, computers, and periphery equipment, including faxes, copiers, and scanners into one system.
 Once the system is running, engineers monitor system performance to ensure that demands are being met.

-The U.S. Bureau of Labor Statistics (BLS) predicts positions for computer network architects to increase by 9% between 2014 and 2024, which is faster than the national average.
-The median wage for these professionals was reported by the BLS as $100,240 annually, or $48.19 hourly, as of May 2015.
+The U.S. Bureau of Labor Statistics (BLS) predicts positions for computer network architects to increase by 5% between 2018 and 2028, which is as fast as the national average.
+The median wage for these professionals was reported by the BLS as $109,020 annually, or $52.41 hourly, as of May 2018.